RAMP-PCAR/rql-nodojo/README.md

 	"and(eq(name,Jimbo),gt(age,24))"

 URL type queries also seem to be working but have not been thoroughly tested.
-There are issues with or and brackets, though these also exist in the original RQL library  E.g.
+There are issues with OR and brackets, though these also exist in the original RQL library.
+E.g.

 	"name=Jimbo&age=gt=24"
 	"(name=Jimbo&age>24)|(name=Hambo&age<43)"  //this query usually throws an error